-5Interlocutory appeal of trial court's decision, under TAA, not to compel arbitration.
-Interlocutory appeal is the proper procedural mechanism under the TAA to challenge such a ruling; under the Federal Arbitration Act one must challenge a decision not to compel arbitration via mandamus.
+Rogers v.
+Maida, while not a vacatur case, is still helpful with respect to establishing corruption, fraud or undue means, as it provides an example of a Court of Appeals affirming a trial court's refusal to compel arbitration due to duress.
+Rogers v.
+Maida, 126 S.W.3d 643 (Tex.
+App. - Beaumont 2004, orig. proceeding).
 Rogers is an employment case, whereby an employee of RLS Legal Solutions refused to sign an arbitration agreement, and her employer refused to pay her for services already rendered until she capitulated.
 Id., at 645.
 Litigation eventually ensued, the employer moved to compel arbitration, and the trial court found that the arbitration agreement was a product of duress, since the employer did not have the legal right to refuse to pay its employee wages already earned.
 Id.
 This would be a classic case of a defect in the formation of an arbitration clause.

 Rogers is also obviously distinguishable from the classic case of a contract of adhesion, whereby an employer refuses to continue to employ an employee unless the employee agrees to an arbitration clause.
-This latter situation is absolutely kosher in Texas, as the Texas Supreme Court has held as recently as April 15, 2005.
-In re AdvancePCS Health L.P., 2005 WL 856961 (Tex.
-2005) (Case No. 04-0182).
+This latter situation is absolutely kosher in Texas, as described above.